Battle of Andoain: Aftermath

-The British Auxiliary Legion ceased to exist as a useful fighting force, with a total of 500 casualties, which represents two-thirds of the Legion strength.
+After the battle, the British Auxiliary Legion ceased to exist as a useful fighting force, with a total of 500 casualties, which represents two-thirds of the Legion strength.
 Some authors claim the execution of some 150 officers and ranks after the battle.
-Alexander Sommerville lists 136 deaths, 131 of them from the Scotchs and the Rifles, without distinguish between killed in action and executed.
+Alexander Somerville lists 136 deaths, 131 of them from the Scottish units and the Rifle Brigade, without distinguish between killed in action and executed.
 Legion surgeon Henry Wilkinson and the British press of the time differ slightly from Sommerville, with 13 officers and 143 ratings either killed in action or massacred.
 Others sources referred to up to 25 officers killed.
-The heavy casualties, together with the chronic lack of payments and supplies owed by the Spanish government and the indifference of the British Crown led to the official dissolution of the Auxiliary Legion on 10 December 1837.
+The heavy casualties, together with the chronic lack of payments and supplies owed by the Spanish government and the indifference of Crown officials in London, led to the official disbandment of the British Auxiliary Legion on 10 December 1837.

-Spanish Liberal troops losses amounted to 320 killed and wounded and 114 prisoners.
-Some of the officers were slain by Spanish and British Lancers while deserting their troops.
+The Liberal troops' losses amounted to 320 killed and wounded and 114 captured.
+Some of their officers were killed by Liberal and British Auxiliary Legion lancers after they deserted their troops.
 Uranga's army losses were minimal, with no more than 100 casualties, all of them wounded, according to some sources.
 Royal pretender Don Carlos celebrated the victory with a Te Deum at Tolosa, and established the Cruz de Andoain ("Andoain Cross"), a special decoration awarded to the Carlist soldiers who had taken part of the battle.

 The northern front stabilised between Andoain and Urnieta for the rest of the war.
 Before marching back to Navarra, Uranga built a defensive line, manned by four battalions.
 The new fortifications were initially designed by Prussian engineer Hugo Strauss, later replaced by the Spanish Policarpo Fuentes, and built in a mere twelve days by 800 workers.

 The Liberal army launched four limited offensives on the sector from October 1837 to June 1838, making modest gains, like the occupation of Lasarte and Urnieta.
 Elsewhere, the Royal Expedition eventually petered out outside Madrid, and the main Carlist army withdrew beyond the Ebro by October 1837, after being defeated at the Battle of Aranzueque.

-A reenactment of the battle is held every year at Andoain, the only event of this kind in the Basque Country related to the Carlist Wars.
+A historical reenactment of the battle is held every year at Andoain, the only event of this kind in the Basque Country related to the Carlist Wars.